Ellen McIntyre, Dean

 Maintaining Good Academic Standing in Teacher Education

 To maintain good standing in the Teacher Education Program and to qualify for a degree and/or licensure as a teacher, students must perform adequately both in the university classroom and in the school(s).
-Students must maintain a minimum 2.75 cumulative GPA, establish and maintain a minimum 2.5 GPA in their major, and maintain a minimum 2.8 GPA (course grade C or higher required) in professional education courses.
+Students must maintain a minimum 2.75 cumulative GPA, and maintain a minimum 2.8 GPA (course grade C or higher required) in professional education courses.

 Complete information on the teacher licensure program is available through the College of Education, Health, and Human Sciences’ website (https://cehhs.utk.edu/), the college’s Office of Advising & Student Services – Bailey Education Complex, A332, or from teaching area faculty.